ClusterlessHQ/clusterless/README.md

 Where workloads can be:

+- reformatting (say from text to parquet)
-- repartitioning data for improved accessibility (group the data by new partition keys)
+- repartitioning for improved accessibility and performance (group the data by new partition keys)
 - feature extraction
 - training and validation
 - GDPR support via tokenization or retention enforcement